proccole/kabu/CONTRIBUTING.md

-# Contributing to Loom
+# Contributing to kabu
-We welcome contributions to Loom!
+We welcome contributions to kabu!
 Please read the following guidelines before submitting a pull request.

 ## Run those command before submitting a PR
 Before open a PR, please make sure that all tests are passing and the code is properly formatted.